 Specific proposed performance measures including data sources and target information are found in the Annual Performance Progress Report (APPR).
 The department is proposing two amendments and one deletion of its performance measures for the 2017-19 biennium.
-The 2016 Annual Performance Progress Report is located in the special reports section.
+The 2016 Annual Performance Progress Report will be included in the upcoming 2017-19 Governor's Recommended Budget in the special reports section.